mariam138/sea-conquest/README.md

 ### Bugs

 1. At the start of the game after entering the name, I wanted to give the user a choice of either immediately starting the game or reading the instructions first.
-To do this, I set up and if/elif statement:
+To do this, I set up an *if/elif* statement:

-        `if start_choice == "I" or "i":
+        if start_choice == "I" or "i":
             clear_terminal()
             display_instructions()
         elif start_choice == "S" or "s":